cockroachdb/docs/v19.1/support-resources.md

 - [Gitter](https://gitter.im/cockroachdb/cockroach)
 - [File a GitHub issue](file-an-issue.html)

-Because CockroachDB is open source, we also rely on contributions from users like you.
+We also rely on contributions from users like you.
 If you know how to help users who might be struggling with a problem, we hope you will!